kailash-manasarovar/statement/docs/timeline/2024/january.md

 - I didn't realize until May 2024 that the cyber-stalkers had access to multiple fake porn accounts; thousands of fake accounts that they could spin up in seconds.
 - This is a seriously expensive and vast software platform.
 - Vulnerable targets whose phones have been accessed by criminals don't really stand a chance, do they?
-- I thought they might do it with cookies in the browser, but I used different browsers, different devices, and even someone else's device to check.
+- I thought they might do it with cookies in the browser, but I checked with different browsers, different devices, and even someone else's device.
 - The results were the same as on my devices.
-- Of course, they may have hacked that young woman's phone too.
+- Of course, they may have hacked that young woman's phone too, anyone close to me probably.

 ## Lucia in the dark room with Domingo